ggawelkojulita/cars-api/README.md

 API is deployed on Heroku - https://intense-taiga-74150.herokuapp.com

+Example:
+You can use the Postman APP and view a list of cars (https://intense-taiga-74150.herokuapp.com/cars) or simply paste the link in your browser - https://intense-taiga-74150.herokuapp.com/cars?format=json

 ## Available endpoints
 POST /cars
 * Request body should contain car make and model name